in the UK for student satisfaction

-BA (Hons) Early Childhood Studies training applicants are required to have an enhanced Disclosure Barring Service check which needs to be paid for before the start of the course.
+BA (Hons) Childhood Studies with Therapeutic Play applicants are required to have an enhanced Disclosure Barring Service check which needs to be paid for before the start of the course.

 We strongly suggest that all students sign up for the Disclosure and Barring Service update service for which there is a small annual charge, this makes the DBS portable both during and after the degree.

 Failure to sign up for the update service might require the student to gain a further enhanced Disclosure and Barring Service check which will incur additional costs.